jovazcode/jovazcode/README.md

 **Talking about Personal Stuffs**

-- 🛑 I'm not a Google Expert | nor a Content Creator | nor a Google Advocate
+- 🛑 I'm not a Google Expert | nor a Content Creator | nor a Google Advocate... and I don't paint tin soldiers either 🖌
-- 💻 I'm a Mobile Apps Creator 📱 Full Stack Engineer 🛠 Software Instructor 🤓 Tech Business Dreamer 💸
+- 💻 I am a Creator of Mobile Apps for companies and Organizations, and I focus all my time on that!! 😅
 - 💙 I do believe Flutter is the new and real "*Write Once Run Everywhere*", the old Java motto!!
 Remember?! 🤔
 - 🇫🇷 I am from France but I have been living in Spain 🇪🇸 for 20+ years
 - 💬 Ask me about anything, I'll be happy to help you!